-2) Coordination and harmonization of all seminars and workshops by a centralized intersectoral task force or department in order to avoid duplication of topics, to optimize management, logistics, coordination and secretariat support and to benefit from synergy between the Sectors and a holistic approach to the subjects covered.
+2) Coordination and harmonization of all seminars, workshops and cross sector activities by the secretariat’s inter-sectoral task force (ISC-TF) in order to avoid duplication of topics, to optimize management, logistics, coordination and secretariat support and to benefit from synergy between the Sectors and a holistic approach to the subjects covered.

-3) Full involvement of regional offices in the planning and organization of seminars/workshops/ meetings/conferences, including their preparatory meetings outside Geneva, in order to gain from the utilization of local expertise and local contact networks and to save on travel costs.

-4) Maximum coordination with regional organizations with a view to organizing collocated events/meetings/conferences, sharing the expenses and minimizing the costs of participation.

-5) Savings from attrition, redeployment of staff and review and possible reduction of grades of vacant posts, in particular in non-sensitive parts of the General Secretariat and the three Bureaux, in order to reach optimal levels of productivity, efficiency and effectiveness.
+3) Savings from attrition, redeployment of staff and review and possible reduction of grades of vacant posts, in particular in non-sensitive parts of the General Secretariat and the three Bureaux, in order to reach optimal levels of productivity, efficiency and effectiveness.

-6) Prioritize staff redeployment for the implementation of new or additional activities.
-New hiring should be the last option, while taking into account gender balance and geographical distribution.
+4) Prioritize staff redeployment for the implementation of new or additional activities.
+New hiring should be the last option, while taking into account gender balance, geographical distribution and new skill requirements.

-7) The use of consultants should only occur when the relevant skills or experience cannot be found among existing staff and after confirmation of this requirement in writing by senior management.
+5) The use of consultants should only occur when the relevant skills or experience cannot be found among existing staff and after confirmation of this requirement in writing by senior management.

-8) Upgrading the capacity-building policy to qualify the staff, including staff in regional offices, for multi-sector proficiency, in order to improve staff mobility and their flexibility for redeployment to new or additional activities.

-9) The General Secretariat and the three Sectors of the Union should reduce the cost of documentation of conferences and meetings by conducting paperless events/meetings/ conferences and fostering the adoption of ICTs as viable and most sustainable substitutes for paper.
+6) The General Secretariat and the three Sectors of the Union should reduce the cost of documentation of conferences and meetings by conducting paperless events/meetings/ conferences and fostering the adoption of ICTs as viable and most sustainable substitutes for paper.

-10) Reducing to the absolute minimum necessary the printing and distribution of ITU promotional/non-revenue generating publications.
+7) Reducing to the absolute minimum necessary the printing and distribution of ITU promotional/non-revenue generating publications.

-11) Implementation of initiatives towards making ITU a completely paperless organization, such as providing Sector reports only online, adopting digital signatures, digital media and digital advertising and promotion, among others.
+8) Implementation of initiatives towards making ITU a completely paperless organization, such as providing Sector reports only online, adopting digital signatures, digital media and digital advertising and promotion, encouraging staff to avoid printing of emails and documents, archiving of paper documentation, among others.

-12) Consideration of savings in languages (translation, interpretation) for study group meetings and publications, without prejudice to the goals of Resolution 154 (Rev. Busan, 2014).
+9) Consideration of further possible savings in languages (translation, interpretation) for meetings and publications, without prejudice to the goals of Resolution 154 (Rev. Busan, 2014) including limiting the length of documents.

-13) Evaluation and use of alternative translation procedures that could reduce the cost of translations while maintaining or improving their current quality and the accuracy of telecommunication/ICT terminology.

-14) Implementation of WSIS activities through the redeployment of staff responsible for such activities within the existing resources and, as appropriate, through cost recovery and voluntary contributions.
+10) Implementation of WSIS activities through the redeployment of staff responsible for such activities within the existing resources and, as appropriate, through cost recovery and voluntary contributions; Involvement of regional offices in collaborating with other UN bodies in regional WSIS activities.

-15) Reviewing the number of study group meetings and their duration with a view to reducing their costs and those of other relevant groups.

-16) Evaluation of regional groups established by ITU study groups in order to avoid duplication and overlap.

-17) Limitation of the number of days of meetings for the advisory groups to three days per year maximum with interpretation.

-18) Reduction of the number and duration of physical meetings of the Council working groups, where possible.

-19) Reduction of the number of Council working groups to the absolute minimum necessary, by combining them into a smaller number of groups, and terminating their activities if no further development has occurred within their scope of activities.
+11) Optimizing the duration of Council working group meetings, ITU study groups, regional groups established by ITU study groups, advisory groups and others, using the ICT opportunities to carry them out, reducing the number of groups to the absolute minimum necessary by combining them into a smaller number of groups and/or terminating their activities if no further development occurred on their scope of activities;

-20) Regular assessment of the level of achievement of the strategic goals, objectives and outputs with a view to increasing efficiency through the reallocation of budget, when necessary.
+12) Regular assessment of the level of achievement of the strategic goals, objectives and outputs with a view to increasing efficiency by the reallocation of budget, when necessary.